 Will is a senior at Tulane University from St. Louis, MO pursuing a BSA in Architecture and History.
 He is the creative intern providing in-house design and photography related services for Fund 17.
 Will also works directly with entrepreneurs to develop branding and design strategies to help grow their businesses.

-Accounting and Fundraising Intern: CECILY MONTGOMERY
+Kiva and Impact Assessment Intern: CECILY MONTGOMERY

 Cecily is studying political science, international development and Spanish at Tulane University.
 She became interested in the idea of working with loans and entrepreneurship over the summer of 2016 when she worked with a non-profit in Paraguay that provides microloans to women to start their own businesses.
 This summer, her job as the impact assessment and Kiva intern will allow her to work directly with entrepreneurs who are in the process of applying for loans.

 Community Research Intern: LOUIS NIX